PIONEERS IN SDGs AWARDS

 The primary goal of Pioneers in SDGs is to support innovative and creative ideas to make a positive social change in society, create awareness on the UN SDGs with 17 goals and 169 targets, and promote sustainable peace and development worldwide.

 The Journalists and Writers Foundation forms an international jury who are experts, scholars, and practitioners in the fields of sustainable development, peace and conflict resolution, women and youth empowerment, the culture of peace, diversity, and social inclusion.
 The jury will evaluate the projects on the basis of community service, philanthropy, and their dedication to society.
 After reviewing the projects, the jury will select the first, second, and third place winners from a group of projects from different parts of the world.
-The awards will be given to the winners at the UNGA Conference on 23 September 2020 on a virtual platform.
+The awards will be given to the winners on 24 September 2020 on a virtual platform.